CERTIFICATED / TEACHERS

 National Board Certification

 We recognize the tremendous impact that National Board Certified teachers have on teaching and learning, and we provide support for educators who engage in the certification process.
 As a result, SFUSD has the highest concentration of National Board Certified teachers in the State of California.
-National Board Certified teachers receive a salary increase of $5,000.
+National Board Certified teachers receive a salary increase of up to $10,000.

 BENEFITS